Skip to main content

 • Multiple customers sharing a single API gateway

-• Internal platform serving different teams with isolated quotas
+• Internal platform serving different teams with separate policy and quota settings

-• SaaS application requiring per-tenant rate limits and auth
+• SaaS application requiring tenant-aware routing and authentication

 • Need to forward tenant identity to backend services